 – Staying in regulatory compliance: Healthcare organizations or enterprises that work for federal agencies are often required by law to keep their security solutions up to date to avoid penalties.

-Healthcare facilities, for example, must comply with the Health Insurance Portability and Accountability Act—commonly referred to as HIPPA—and other strict state and federal protocols.
+Healthcare facilities, for example, must comply with the Health Insurance Portability and Accountability Act —commonly referred to as HIPAA—and other strict state and federal protocols.
 In part, these require them to regularly update their security solutions to prevent physical infrastructure and data breaches.

-– Improving product efficiency: Technologies in video motion detection have evolved from pixel-based analysis to a smarter, object-based detection that can alert based on object size and speed.
-IP devices are becoming more powerful at the edge and can run advance analytics for detection and reducing false alarms.
+– Improving product efficiency: Technologies in video motion detection have evolved from pixel-based analysis to a smarter, object-based detection that can alert based on object type.
+IP devices are powerful at the edge and can run advanced analytics for detection and reducing false events.

 – Protecting against cyber attacks: By nature of being connected to networks, Internet of Things (IoT) technology, such as IP cameras and other end points, have potential to be vulnerable to cyber attacks.
-Distributed Denial-of-Service attacks, commonly known as DDoS attacks, are growing in number and size, according to a new Deloitte report.
+Distributed Denial-of-Service attacks, commonly known as DDoS attacks, continue to grow in number and size, according to the latest research from Cloudfare.
 These can cripple security solutions by either crashing systems or, at minimum, blocking access to video footage.
 Downloading the latest solution updates and patches can help better protect companies from cyber threats.

 When thinking about solution updates, ask yourself whether you’ve also explored how other detection methods, such as fence and ground loops, passive infrared, radar, dual sensor, microwave, thermal cameras, public address speakers and lighting, fit into your overall perimeter protection plan.
 And consider whether the technology is open to integration or works as a whole unit through a common platform.

 3. Will climate or environmental conditions affect my detection?